Passing California Smog Tests

 Here are my 2006 results (not much change except my NOx has gone up by 30%):

-The LM-1 was right on the mark!
-Notice my NOx readings are rising?
-This is typical as the engine ages.
+The LM-1 was right on the mark both times!
+Notice my NOx readings are higher?
+I'm not certain how much of this increase is related to the leaner setting from 2006.

 Functional items they did not test according to the report:

-It would seem that BAR now knows what items are not specific to my model.
+It now seems that BAR knows that these items are not specific to my model.
 Good news and somewhat gratifying having sent in my feedback to Mitchell 2 years ago.
-I no longer have to worry about my smog sticker being incorrect (the database is correct and where it's not the smog techs know what to correct).
+I no longer have to worry about my smog sticker being incorrect.

 When you pass you are issued a certificate number which the DMV uses during the registration process.
 The results are sent electronically from each smog station to the DMV to help eliminate fraud.